 - Look Good, Feel Better - Women with cancer learn special hair styling, grooming and make-up techniques from professionals who help them look and feel their best before, during and after treatment.
-Presented in cooperation with the American Cancer Society every other month, Mondays, 7:00 to 9:00 PM.
+Presented in cooperation with the American Cancer Society once a month from 2:00pm to 4:00pm at the Winthrop Wellness Pavilion.
 No Charge.
 Reservations required.

 For information, call Diana Pasqua, RN, (516) 663-8843.